Broccode/acci_eaf/docs/FORMATTING.md

-# Formatting Guide
+# Formatting & Code Quality Guide

-This guide explains how to use the comprehensive formatting setup that ensures your local development environment matches CI exactly.
+This guide explains how to use the comprehensive formatting and code quality setup that ensures your local development environment matches CI exactly.

 ## 🎯 Overview

-The formatting system is designed to prevent CI failures by ensuring your local environment can catch and fix all the same formatting issues that CI checks.
+The formatting and code quality system is designed to prevent CI failures by ensuring your local environment can catch and fix all the same formatting issues and code quality violations that CI checks.

+### Tools Used

+- **Prettier**: Formats TypeScript, JavaScript, JSON, YAML, Markdown, and other frontend files
+- **ESLint**: Lints TypeScript and JavaScript code
+- **ktlint**: Formats and lints Kotlin code for style consistency
+- **Detekt**: Static code analysis for Kotlin to detect code smells and potential bugs

 ## 🛠️ Available Commands